 The drawing began in the Top view.
 Now, the triad has changed to show a new orientation.

 Upon starting Graphite, the Top view is automatically selected.

-The longest of the three lines is always the x-axis, the second longest is always the y-axis and the shortest line is always the z-axis.
+The red one of the three lines is the x-axis, the green one is the y-axis and the blue line is the z-axis.